13+ great Campustown places to eat

 First things first, some tips on going to Campustown if you drive:

 —Be prepared to pay for parking if you go during a weekday.
 There’s not much in the way of free parking in Campustown, at least near restaurants.
 Bring change or use the Mobile Meter parking app.
-Doublecheck your meter to see if it requires payment in the evening or on Saturdays.
+Double check your meter to see if it requires payment in the evening or on Saturdays.
 Another option is the parking garage behind the Marriott TownPlace Suites hotel; enter off Healey Street.
 If you know you need more than two hours, this is the best option.
-(The parking garage at 6th and John St. is closer to the Main Quad and not much farther from the Green St. restaurants; it has some metered parking available.)
+(The parking garage at 6th and John Street is closer to the Main Quad and not much farther from the Green Street restaurants; it has some metered parking available.)

 —If you go after 5 p.m. or on weekends, you can park in campus lots for free — but be sure to read the signs.
 Campus lots are typically filled with faculty and staff commuters during the day but empty at night.
 At 5 p.m. (and actually 4 p.m. during most of the winter months) individuals can park for free in these lots.
-The lot at the corner of John and Sixth Street can be convenient for Champaign locations.
 In Urbana, you can park in the Krannert Center lot.
 Read the signs.

 —Go slow and be patient, even if it’s not that crowded with students.
 There is a bounty of construction all over campus, and some areas have been closed off.
 And while we would love to say this is temporary, there is no end in sight.
 It’s an adventure, but not one that is an impossible task.

 Our list of great places to eat while in Campustown

 Bread Company, Urbana (Goodwin Avenue, near Krannert Center)